ggandor/leap.nvim/README.md

-Leap's default motions allow you to jump to any position in the visible editor area by entering a 2-character search pattern, and then potentially a label character to pick your target from multiple matches, in a manner similar to Sneak.
-The main novel idea in Leap is that **you get a preview of the target labels** - Leap shows you which key you will need to press before you actually need to do that.
+Leap's default motions allow you to jump to any position in the visible editor area by entering a 2-character search pattern, and then potentially a label character to pick your target from multiple matches, similar to Sneak.
+The main novel idea in Leap is that **you get a preview of the target labels** - you can see which key you will need to press before you actually need to do that.

 - Initiate the search in the forward (`s`) or backward (`S`) direction, or in the other windows (`gs`).
 (Note: you can use a single key for the current window or even the whole tab page, if you are okay with the trade-offs.)
 - Start typing a 2-character pattern (`{char1}{char2}`).
 - After typing the first character, you see "labels" appearing next to some of the `{char1}{?}` pairs.
-You cannot _use_ the labels yet.
+You cannot use the labels yet - they only get active after finishing the pattern.
 - Enter `{char2}`.
 If the pair was not labeled, then voilà, you're already there.
 You can safely ignore the remaining labels, and continue editing - those are guaranteed non-conflicting letters, disappearing on the next keypress.
-- Else: type the label character.
+- Else: type the label character, that is now active.
 If there are more matches than available labels, you can switch between groups, using `<space>` and `<backspace>`.

 Character pairs give you full coverage of the screen:

-- `s{char}<space>` jumps to a character before the end of the line.
+- `s{char}<space>` jumps to the last character on a line.
-- `s<space><space>` jumps to any EOL position, including empty lines.
+- `s<space><space>` jumps to actual end-of-line characters, including empty lines.

 At any stage, `<enter>` consistently jumps to the next available target (`<backspace>` steps back):